Vegetarian marathon meal plan - Wednesday

 Give your body all it needs the week before the marathon with our vegetarian running meal plan.
 Discover why protein-rich foods are essential on Wednesday

-Contrary to previous beliefs, the week before the marathon isn’t all about piling on the pasta.
-In fact, to maximise carbohydrate (fuel) stores before the race, runners only need to start 'fuelling up' or 'carb-loading' two or three days before the race (three days if you prefer slower increase in your daily intake).
+Contrary to what you may have heard, the week before the marathon isn’t all about piling on the pasta.
+In fact, to maximise carbohydrate (fuel) stores before the race, runners only need to start 'carb-loading' two or three days before the race (three days if you prefer a slower increase in your daily intake).
 Read more in our guide to carb-loading.

-With an increase in the number of runners following a vegetarian diet (or even 'flexitarian' one, including meat with some meals), we have put together a plan for a week's worth of meals leading up to the marathon to suit those requirements.
+With an increase in the number of runners following a vegetarian diet, we have put together a plan for a week's worth of meals leading up to the marathon.
 A well-structured vegetarian diet should deliver the main macronutrients (carbohydrate, protein and fat) required during training, but vegetarians should also make sure they are getting enough iron and B12 (both important for energy production).

 While these recipes provide a good framework, there will also be times where an extra serving of higher-protein foods (such as dairy, pulses, grains, nuts and seeds) can be added to meals to increase the overall daily intake.